 Continental and oceanic climate some together in the lake district – the eastern part of the Neusiedler lake – and form the so-called Pannonian climate.
-With less than 600 milliliters this region is not only known to be one of the driest in Austria but also one of the hottest.
+With less than 600 milliliters rain a year this region is not only known to be one of the driest in Austria but also one of the hottest.

-Record-breaking Temperatures in the summertime are not rare at all.
+Record-breaking temperatures in the summertime are not rare at all.
 Not only our Pannonian forest lizard loves it here, but our grapes do as well.
 Strong winds in the region dry off our leaf canopy quiet quickly – also a great source of energy for the Burgenland.
 Numerous windmills in this region became a trademark for environmentally friendly and forward-looking energy production making the Burgenland one of the leading regions in green energy worldwide.

 Our vineyards are located in wine-growing region of the Neusiedlersee in Burgenland, Austria.
 We therefore have a big range of different soil types and microclimate possessing the best location for all our grape varieties.
 Each member of our family knows our origin, our soil and our vineyards by heart – they have a great deal of experience.